 If you're trying to decide on whether to buy an innerspring mattress or a latex mattress, it's important you know they're two very different mattresses with different properties.
-Many individuals are used to sleeping on innerspring mattresses, but if you have the chance to purchase a natural latex mattress, you should definitely try it out.
+Many individuals are used to sleeping on innerspring mattresses, but if you have the chance to purchase a natural latex mattress, you should definitely understand some of the wonderful benefits of latex mattresses.
 Latex is superb to innerspring in various ways.
 But still, it's good to know the differences between them.

 With an innerspring mattress, there will be metal coil springs that are usually topped with a foam layer (usually synthetic latex or memory foam).
 You might even find some type of fiber batting for cushioning.
 There is usually a casing of synthetic fabrics on the outside of the mattress.
 Each brand will differ with their fabric materials, along with their chemical finishes.